Denis Shapovalov: 2022: Davis Cup champion, Vienna Open final

 In his next tournament at the 2022 Madrid Open, Denis was stunned by Andy Murray in the second round.

-At the 2022 Italian Open (tennis) he defeated 10-times Rome champion and third seed Rafael Nadal to reach the quarterfinals.
+At the 2022 Italian Open (tennis) he defeated 10-times Rome champion and third seed Rafael Nadal to reach the quarter-finals.
 At the 2022 French Open he was defeated by Holger Rune in the first round.

 At Wimbledon, Shapovalov lost in the second round to Brandon Nakashima in four sets.
 At the Cincinnati Masters, Shapovalov lost in the third round to world No. 1 Daniil Medvedev in a tough match featuring a ninth game lasting nine minutes 42 seconds.
 At the US Open, Shapovalov lost in the third round to Andrey Rublev in a match that took over four hours to complete, he lost in a tiebreaker for the match 10–7.

 After the US Open, he played in the Korea Open, where he reached the final but lost to Yoshihito Nishioka.
 In the following week at the ATP 500 Japan Open he reached the semifinals defeating Borna Ćorić.
 As a result, he moved back into the top 20 in the rankings.
 In the next ATP 500 tournament the 2022 Erste Bank Open in Vienna he went one step further to reach his sixth final where he lost to top seed Daniil Medvedev.

 At the 2022 Davis Cup, Shapovalov teamed up with Félix Auger-Aliassime and Vasek Pospisil for Canada's first Davis Cup Finals win.
 Canada defeated Australia in the finals after defeating Germany and Italy.